Vendor Management Solutions for Strong Vendor Management

 The order process is initiated by the purchase order or the vendor contract.
 The details of the order are listed in the terms of reference (TOR) or SOW.
 Once the order is delivered, the goods received are checked for quality.
 Vendor performance is also evaluated by supplier management tools.

 Step 4: Payment of vendors

-Once quality inspection of goods is successful, vendor payment is initiated.
+Once the quality inspection of goods is successful, vendor payment is initiated.
 The vendor payment management software verifies the data on the invoice against the purchase order and goods received a note to ensure that data is consistent across all documents.
-Successful match initiates payment to the vendor, while mismatching in data results in rejection of the invoice.
+A successful match initiates payment to the vendor while mismatching in data results in the rejection of the invoice.